PostHog/posthog.com/contents/product-engineers/growth-loops.md

 - **Products that are fun to share** with others (e.g. TikTok, Instagram, BeReal).
 Users share the app or content from the app on social media and other communications platforms to drive new users to join and create more shareable content.

-> **How to measure virality**: You want to know what drives users to share your product and the referral source of signups.
-To do this, measure traffic and shareability by looking at occurrences of signing up, getting started, and referring others.
+> **How to measure:** You want to know what drives users to share your product and the referral source of signups.
+To do this, measure traffic and shareability by looking at occurrences of signing up, getting started, and invites or referrals.

 ### 2. The performance marketing growth loop